Andy Hill CARE Distinguished Researchers Program

 The following table summarizes the review criteria and scores:

-Scientific and Technical Merit of the Cancer Research
+Scientific Significance, Innovation, and Merit of the Cancer Research

 Potential for Impact